 On Thursday, regulators at the Massachusetts Cannabis Control Commission voted to grant four final licenses to adult-use cannabis businesses, issuing one to a Northampton retailer and three to cannabis company in Leicester.
 Sales, however, are still on hold until the shops pass final inspections—and until the state licenses its first testing laboratory.

 “It’s a big milestone, but you know it’s going to be an even bigger one when the stores actually open,” said Steven Hoffman, chairman of the commission.
 “I think we’re weeks away.”
+Find the best dispensary near you

 Already a Massachusetts Medical Patient?